mamarjan/gff3-pltools/README.md

 ```

 However, the two last options are not completely the same.
 In cases
-where an attribute can have multiple values, the Parent attribute for
+where an attribute has multiple values, the Parent attribute for
 example, the "attribute" predicate first runs the contained predicate
-on all attribute's values and returns true when the contained
+on all attribute's values and returns true when an operation
-predicate returns true for a value.
+returns true for a parent value.
 That is, it has an implicit and
 operation built-in.

 There are a few more options available.
 In the examples above, the